sdh16/framb0ise/README.md

 Install GIT with apt-get install git-core

-'cd' to the domoticz/www/folder of your choosing.
+'cd' to the domoticz/www/framb0ise/ of your choosing.

 Run git clone https://github.com/safi78/framb0ise.git

-The open a browser and go to: http://[domoticz url or ip]:[port]/framb0ise
+The open a browser and go to: http://[domoticz url or ip]:[port]/framb0ise/ (<-- mind the trailing slash!)

 =======
 links: